LAST UPDATED: April 26, 2021

 - $200 to $450: Some of the best solar panel kits for RV use can be found at this price range.
 Typically, these include one or two 100-watt solar panels plus kits for installation.
 These setups often come with handy additions like controllers and adapters.

-- Over $450: Once you start getting into these higher prices, you're typically buying similar items as the $200-$450 range but in bigger quantities.
+- $450 and up: Once you start getting into these higher prices, you're typically buying similar items as the $200-$450 range but in bigger quantities.
 These can come with four or more 100-watt solar panels and the additional pieces required for setup.

 Solar charge controllers are what manage the amount of power that is stored from sitting in the sun.
 These are essential for preventing overcharging of a battery during the day and reducing any loss of power overnight.
 They are currently made in MPPT and the newer PWM technologies.
 While PWM is better for power management, it is significantly more expensive.